Signed in as:

 The bottom line on power handling is the temperature of the ferrite core in the choke.
 Measure this temperature by looking up through the ventilation holes on the bottom of the enclosure with an IR temperature measuring device, such as an IR temperature gun or an IR camera.
 If the temperature inside the choke exceeds 180F, reduce power or make some changes to the antenna system to mitigate common mode current and/or reduce SWR.

-We provide some fairly extensive guidance as to the amount of power that one can expect to use with the choke as a function of operating mode and ambient temperature.
+We provide fairly extensive guidance as to the amount of power that one can expect to use with the choke as a function of operating mode and ambient temperature.

 Learn more about Power Handling Ability of Common Mode Chokes